pagkly/Zed/Investopedia/Accounting/Liability.md

 ---
 ## What Is a [[Liability]]?

 A [[Liability|liability]] is something a person or company owes, usually a sum of money.
 Liabilities are settled over [[time]] through the transfer of economic benefits including money, goods, or services.
-Recorded on the [right side](https://www.investopedia.com/terms/d/debit.asp) of the [balance sheet](https://www.investopedia.com/terms/b/balancesheet.asp), liabilities include loans, [accounts payable](https://www.investopedia.com/terms/a/accountspayable.asp), mortgages, deferred revenues, bonds, warranties, and accrued expenses.
+Recorded on the [right side](https://www.investopedia.com/terms/d/debit.asp) of the [[[Balance Sheet]]](https://www.investopedia.com/terms/b/balancesheet.asp), liabilities include loans, [accounts payable](https://www.investopedia.com/terms/a/accountspayable.asp), mortgages, deferred revenues, bonds, warranties, and accrued expenses.

 In general, a [[Liability|liability]] is an obligation between one party and another not yet completed or paid for.
 In the world of [[Accounting|accounting]], a financial [[Liability|liability]] is also an obligation but is more defined by previous business transactions, events, sales, exchange of assets or services, or anything that would provide economic benefit at a later [[Date|date]].
 Liabilities are usually considered short term (expected to be concluded in 12 months or less) or long term (12 months or greater).